GardarGardarsson/AMLS_2_Assignment_2021/README.md

 conda activate amls_2_env_sn20167036
 ```

 Or starting from the `GUI`.
-If you encounter errors during installation, *before abandoning all hope*, please try opening the `.yml` with a text editor, and fiddle with the `*` wildcard symbol for version constraints.
-E.g. if you see `numpy 1.5.3` giving you problems try updating it to `numpy 1.5.*` or `numpy 1.*` as there can be issues regarding `os` and package support I won't be able to verify.
+If you encounter errors during installation, ***before abandoning all hope***, please try opening the `.yml` with a text editor, and fiddle with the `*` wildcard symbol for version constraints.
+E.g. if you see `numpy 1.5.3` giving you problems try updating it to `numpy 1.5.*` or `numpy 1.*` as there can be issues regarding `os` and package support that I won't be able to verify.
 I've already put pretty extravagant wildcards but mention this just in case things go south.

 For more information on managing `conda` environments you can always [refer to the documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).